How Restaurants Can Navigate Food Inflation and Protect Profitability

-These headwinds can easily eat away restaurant profitability if operators don’t act, and quickly.
+These headwinds can easily eat away restaurant profitability if operators don’t act.

 While there’s no “solving” for food inflation, the negative impacts can be mitigated and margins protected.
 Operators have multiple means of riding out this wave of high inflation without sacrificing profitability.

 Keep reading to learn more about the current food inflation and its impact on restaurants to date.
 See what’s happened in past inflationary environments, and get a few ideas for how to limit the negative impacts of inflation.

-- August 2022 CPI for food away from home is up 8 percent YoY — rising 0.9 percent MoM in August after rising 0.7 percent in July MoM
+- December 2022 CPI for food away from home is at 8.8 percent YoY — up 0.6 percent MoM for the third month in a row

 - Past inflationary and recession environments show that customers trade down rather than out of restaurant spending — and it's already happening